mdzakirhussain/openlaneinstallation/README.md

 <a href="https://drive.google.com/file/d/14smArs39XjfoQeWRvrB46SlOzfvrUlu5/view">Watch this video to open virtual machine</a>

-Follow the following steps to install open source EDA tools
+<h4>Follow the following steps to install open source EDA tools</h4>

 1. on your Desktop open the terminal and then type cd and then press enter
 2. then type sudo apt-get clean